 From the carpark, there’s a sandy access path to the beach along the northern side of the lagoon, with dogs permitted off-leash once you reach the beach.
 Then head north, with the cliffs along the beach forming a natural barrier, with the occasional hang glider or paraglider gliding in the air above.

 The surf is often quite rough at Stanwell Park Beach.
-On the day that we visited, some of the local dogs were swimming in the lagoon, but this is technically within the time restricted on-leash only area, not the off-leash area.
-Dogs are definitely not allowed south of the lagoon entrance along the beach during the day, with a dogs prohibited sign displayed during our visit.
+On one day that we visited, some of the local dogs were swimming in the lagoon, but this is technically within the time restricted on-leash only area, not the off-leash area.
+Dogs are definitely not allowed south of the lagoon entrance along the beach during the day, with a dogs prohibited sign often displayed.

 Sharkey’s Beach, Coledale

 The next off-leash dog beach in the Wollongong area heading south is Sharkey’s Beach, at the southern end of Coledale.
 There’s a handy large carpark running along behind the beach, meaning it’s usually easy to park here except on the busiest days.
 Then it’s just a few metres onto the actual beach.